-As for SEDs, the output of the function depends on the options specified.
+As for SEDs, the attributes of the image will depend on the options specified.
 The main difference compared to SEDs is that there are two dimensions for the x and y position in the image instead of the aperture dimension.